Magic Kingdom: Liberty Square

 Liberty Square is inspired by a colonial American town set during the American Revolutionary War.
-The land contains recreations and replicas found in Philadelphia and Boston such as Independence Hall, the Liberty Tree, and the Liberty Bell.
+The land contains recreations and replicas of real historical sites found in Philadelphia and Boston such as Independence Hall, the Liberty Tree, and the Liberty Bell.
 The Hall of Presidents is a film presentation and stage show themed to the American presidency and featuring Audio-Animatronics figures of all 45 individual American presidents.
 Tucked away in a corner of Liberty Square is The Haunted Mansion, a dark ride omnimover attraction themed to a haunted New England manor.

 Fantasyland

+Buildings located in the Fantasyland Forest section of Fantasyland.
+Note the Bavarian-style architecture.

 Fantasyland is themed to Disney's animated fairy tale feature films.
 Depicted in a medieval-faire style, Fantasyland features multiple attractions featuring various Disney characters and stories, including Peter Pan's Flight, It's a Small World, Mickey's PhilharMagic in Fantasyland Theatre, Mad Tea Party, The Many Adventures of Winnie the Pooh, and Prince Charming Regal Carrousel.

-Outside of the castle courtyard is Fantasyland Forest, featuring attractions based on other Disney princesses and heroines: Seven Dwarfs Mine Train, is a mine cart roller coaster based on Snow White and the Seven Dwarfs; The Little Mermaid: Ariel's Undersea Adventure is a dark ride omnimover attraction based on The Little Mermaid; Be Our Guest Restaurant is a themed restaurant with character dining themed to Beast's castle in Beauty and the Beast; Enchanted Tales with Belle, and Ariel's Grotto.
+Outside of the castle courtyard is Fantasyland Forest, featuring attractions based on other Disney princesses and heroines: Seven Dwarfs Mine Train, is a mine cart roller coaster based on Snow White and the Seven Dwarfs; The Little Mermaid: Ariel's Undersea Adventure is a dark ride omnimover attraction based on The Little Mermaid; Be Our Guest Restaurant is a themed restaurant with character dining themed to Beast's castle from Disney Animation's 1991 film Beauty and the Beast; Enchanted Tales with Belle, and Ariel's Grotto.